mollie/polyfill-libsodium/README.md

 **Using Composer:**

-The easiest way to install is to require the polyfill-sodium library with Composer.
+The easiest way to install is to require the polyfill-libsodium library with Composer.
-`composer require mollie/polyfill-sodium`
+`composer require mollie/polyfill-libsodium`

 After installation of the package the bootstrap.php file will be autoloaded.